 For East Bengal, Bhowmick scored 83 goals but his personality on the field made him different from others.
 His association with Mohun Bagan was equally fruitful.
 In 1977, he was part of the Mohun Bagan team that won three trophies.
 Bhowmick netted 82 goals for the Mariners.

 Sadly, during the height of his career, the Indian national team played very few international matches and as a result, players like Bhowmick went unnoticed.
 Had India played more matches, Bhowmick would have landed top Asian awards and won better recognition.
-His average goals per match for East Bengal and Mohun Bagan is testimony to his status as one of the best strikers of Indian football.
+His average goals per match for East Bengal and Mohun Bagan is testimony to his status as one of the best strikers in Indian football.

 If East Bengal won back-to-back national league titles (2002-03 and 2003-04) or clinched the LG ASEAN Club Cup in 2003, the entire credit goes to Subhas Bhowmick.
-He won all the big trophies with East Bengal and established himself as an institution and was seen as a policy maker with supreme control.
+He won all the big trophies with East Bengal and established himself as an institution and was seen as a policymaker with supreme control.

 Bhowmick’s vision as a coach was built on his knowledge of international teams.
-For him, players were like his children and Bhowmick’s quest to live life king size reflected on the facilities he demanded for his players.
-He was well read and combined science with skills, something that modern football thrives on.
-He prepared the team like never before witnessed in Kolkata – five-star accommodation, nutritionist guided food, modern training methods and proper player management.
+For him, players were like his children, and Bhowmick’s quest to live life king-size reflected on the facilities he demanded for his players.
+He was well-read and combined science with skills, something that modern football thrives on.
+He prepared the team like never before witnessed in Kolkata – five-star accommodation, nutritionist-guided food, modern training methods, and proper player management.